danielg5/cits5505GroupProject/README.md

 6. Verify SECRET_KEY in flask shell:
 print(app.config['SECRET_KEY'])

+7. Create 'app.db' database.
+In parent directory of 'app/', enter commands using terminal: flask db init flask db migrate -m "Create Person, GuessedWord and Theme Tables" flask db upgrade

+8. Populate 'app.db' with instances of test data from test_data.py.
+In parent directory of 'app/', run flask shell and enter command: import app.test_data

-7. Test in Flask development server: flask run
+9. Test in Flask development server: flask run

-8. Open local host server:
+10. Open local host server:
 http://127.0.0.1:5000

+11. Register a new user account on the signup page (e.g. email: bob@email.com, password: password, user: bob) to gain access to the web application.
+The new user account can be used for subsequent login sessions.

 ***5. Instructions for Running Tests on Application***